cjvillar/FlaskRsidCatalog/README.txt

 To do:
 1. fix aethstetic.
+2. fix actions
-2. Add scripts folder for python scripts.
+3. Add scripts folder for python scripts.
-3. add more documentation
+4. add more documentation
-4. add functionality
+5. add functionality